What Is a CV? Meaning + Examples

 • Employment dates

-A way to maximize this section is understanding the difference between responsibilities and accomplishments.
+A way to maximize this section is to understand the difference between responsibilities and accomplishments.
 When writing your CV’s work experience section, replace generic job duties with unique achievements that set you apart.

-Another way to boost your CV is by including numbers (such as dollar amounts, numbers and percentages) that substantiate your achievements, called quantifiable accomplishments.
+Another way to boost your CV is to include numbers (such as dollar amounts and percentages) that substantiate your achievements, known as quantifiable accomplishments.

 Check out how these tips are applied to a CV work experience section: